November 20, 2017

 This is the time of year when those clever Christians bombard social media with one of their favorite memes: atheists have nobody to thank and nothing to be thankful for.
-I'm starting to think that anyone who is both a Christian and a moron is required to have a Twitter account and use it prolifically to share this message.
-Of course, atheists have plenty to be thankful for and a great many people to thank for it.
-Just because we are not interested in thanking gods does not make our thankful sentiment any less relevant.
+I'm starting to think that anyone who is both a Christian and a moron is required to have a Twitter account and use it prolifically to share this message every November.
+Of course, atheists have plenty to be thankful for and a great many people to thank.
+Just because we are not interested in thanking gods or other imaginary beings does not make our thankful sentiment any less relevant.

 A Review of Past Thanksgivings

-We start with 2005, which was the first year of this blog's existence (after being instantly created by Ju-HEE-zuhs).
+We start with 2005, which was the first year of this blog's existence.
 I wrote about the Christianization of Thanksgiving.
-I have certainly been exposed to this in the form of having dinner with those who treat the holiday as if it was a Christian holiday, but I was spared most of this ridiculous in my own home.
+I have certainly been exposed to this in the form of having dinner with those who treat the holiday as if it was a Christian holiday, but I was spared most of this ridiculousness in my own home.

 I sought to change things up a bit in 2007, describing myself as "content but not thankful."
 I said that I felt like "content" worked for me much more than "thankful" because it did not contain the implicit assumption that there must be an identifiable someone or something to thank.
-It wasn't that I didn't have people toward whom I felt thankful as much as it was that I felt "content" was a better way to describe my current status.
-This is still true today.
+It wasn't that I didn't have people toward whom I felt thankful as much as it was that I felt "content" was a better way to describe how I felt.

-In 2008, I wrote about how I was thankful for the atheist movement itself.
-And even though I might prefer to jettison certain parts of it today, this sentiment remains true.
-I am thankful to all those who have worked so hard and continue to work so hard to establish and preserve the freedom from religion which I currently enjoy.
+In 2008, I wrote about how I was thankful for the atheist movement itself (I still believed there was one at the time).
+In any case, I remain thankful to all those who have worked so hard and continue to work so hard to establish and preserve the freedom from religion which I currently enjoy.

 I felt like doing something a bit different in 2009, so I wrote about how I was thankful that the local Christians haven't killed me yet.
-Believe me when I say I remain thankful for this today!
-There is too much left that I'd like to do.
-My 2009 Thanksgiving was also characterized by a bad cold, a visit from family, and news that my family was concerned about my atheism.
+My 2009 Thanksgiving involved a bad cold, a visit from family, and news that my family was concerned about my atheism.
 Perhaps this was part of what prompted me to ignore Thanksgiving completely in 2010.

 I returned to a few of these themes in 2011, noting the absurdity of the claim that atheists have no reason to give thanks to anyone.
 I framed this as one more example of Christian privilege.

-It does seem like very little has changed.
-I will not be doing anything different this Thanksgiving than I do on any other day off, which is exactly how I like it.
-And in addition to feeling content about that, I am thankful for many things and to many people.
-I'm not sure why this should be so difficult for some Christians to comprehend, but there it is.
-Whether Thanksgiving is something you celebrate or not, have a good one.
+When I sat down to write the initial version of this post shortly before Thanksgiving of 2012, it struck me how little has changed.
+Despite learning that Thanksgiving was created by aliens, I did not do anything different that Thanksgiving than I do on any other day off.
+I also found myself feeling thankful for many things and to many people.
+I'm still not sure why this is so difficult for some Christians to comprehend, but there it is.

 Atheists Can Be Thankful Too